Sigrid Schultz: Career

 Schultz reported on the many military triumphs of the Wehrmacht during the first year of World War II, but was not permitted to travel to the front because she was a woman.
 She left Germany after being injured in an Allied air raid on Berlin.
 While in Spain, she developed typhus and returned to the United States in early 1941.
-What had been expected to be a brief leave developed into a three-year convalescence from the disease.

 During this period, Schultz wrote a book about Germany titled Germany Will Try It Again and made a nationwide lecture tour about her quarter-century in Germany.

-Schultz returned to Europe as a war correspondent in January, 1945 and accompanied the U.S. Army on the advance of the Allied armies into Germany.
-Schultz was also one of the first journalists to visit Buchenwald and she reported on the Nuremberg Trial.

 After the war, she continued her reporting and wrote several books.
-Schultz was working on a history of anti-semitism in Germany when she died in 1980.
+Schultz was working on a history of antisemitism in Germany when she died in 1980.
 (Her obituary in the Chicago Tribune said that she was "working on a book that was to be a history of the two World Wars and the Holocaust.")

 Schultz's writings

 In Schultz's book Germany Will Try It Again, she describes, based on her first-hand witness reports on what is in essence would equate with a German-Austrian Military-Industrial Complex composed of wealthy landowners (Junkers), bankers, and corporate businessmen (of companies still thriving today), who fired World War I, then planned a comeback despite defeat in 1918, propped up Hitler, were planning a comeback in 1944 (ultimately leading to the formation of Die Spinne and ODESSA) as well as the Vatican ratlines to South America and the harboring of Nazi officers in the USA after 1945.
-This true German corporate/banking elite class (obviously excluding Jews) had planned a Central European Empire (Mitteleuropa) that would subjugate Slavs to the German nation, and would restore the greatness of both the Habsburgs Austrian Empire and the earlier so-called Holy Roman Empire.
-Schultz often refers to the Nazi's skill at "war-in-peace" which bears striking resemblances to the post-1945 Cold War, and may well have served as its roots.

-Schultz also covers the successful appeal of the Nazis to both British and American corporations to ally themselves with Germany in a fight against Communism.
-While not so successful in Britain, alliances were successful with American corporate investors such as Prescott Bush.

-Nazi agents in the USA promoted the German American Bund, the roots of many current neo-Nazi groups, and sought to provoke divisive American racial tensions through support of other American racist organizations.

-Lastly, Schultz covers the Nazi drive to build up business and political alliances in South America, which led to the foundations of the Juan Perón regime in Argentina, the Alfredo Stroessner regime in Paraguay, and the more recent Augusto Pinochet regime in Chile.
+Lastly, Schultz covers the Nazi drive to build up business and political alliances in South America.